Elias Melkersen

-Elias Hoff Melkersen (born 31 December 2002) is a Norwegian professional footballer who plays for Dutch club Sparta Rotterdam, on loan from Scottish club Hibernian, as a striker.
+Elias Hoff Melkersen (born 31 December 2002) is a Norwegian professional footballer who plays for Strømsgodset as a forward.

 Club career

 Early career

 Melkersen played in his native Norway with Bodø/Glimt, Hødd and Ranheim.

 Hibernian

 Melkersen signed for Scottish club Hibernian in January 2022.
-Melkersen's transfer was delayed due to work permit issues.
+His transfer was delayed due to work permit issues.

 Melkersen and Norwegian compatriot Runar Hauge made their Hibernian debuts on 2 March 2022, both appearing as substitutes.
 Following the match, and a later injury to Kevin Nisbet, Hibernian manager Shaun Maloney praised Melkersen's hard work and told him to 'step up' to first-team football.
 On 13 March 2022, Melkersen scored a brace in his first start for Hibernian, both proving decisive in the club's 2–1 win in the Scottish Cup quarter-finals against Motherwell.

 Melkersen moved on loan to Dutch club Sparta Rotterdam in January 2023.
+He returned to Hibs at the end of the 2022–23 season, and made a few appearances early in the 2023–24 season before moving on loan to Strømsgodset.